 The resulting works, varied in scale, form and function are visually appealing and I am told, highly covetable.

-In my current work I produce a first edition which is made from TIG welding hand cut strips of silver, a piece can be made up from as many as 24 sections, themselves made up of hundreds of hand cut strips.
+In my current work a first edition which is made from TIG welding hand cut strips of silver, a piece can be made up from as many as 24 sections, themselves made up of hundreds of hand cut strips.
 From these sections I will take moulds which will allow me to make a further 5 editions.
 The first entirely hand made edition can take up to six months to complete.

 Castings will be made from these moulds using the ancient lost wax process.
 Once cast in silver a lot of handwork is still required to clean up the castings.
 I may have to add further strips of silver which couldn’t be added in the casting process.
 The sections are then TIG welded together and finished to a very high standard.